hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-cloud/index.md

 # Terraform Cloud API - Use Cases

 * Continuous Integration test pipelines
-* Connect with workflow managment systems
+* Connect with workflow management systems
 * External systems that need to query Terraform state for data
 * Self-service portal with Terraform on the backend
 * Custom command line scripts for specific needs